-For the bed: This can be caused by placing a cold print surface onto the tool plate while it's heating up.
+For the bed: This can be caused by placing a cold print surface onto the bed while it's heating up.
 Especially if you used cold shock (placing the glass + printed part in a freezer) to remove your part, then immediately place the cold glass back on the bed.
-Usually, once the tool plate is up to temperature, it can accommodate a cold surface being placed on it without erroring out.